2020 Summer Legal Internship Description

 GJP’s work now encompasses the many ways individuals are impacted by the justice system throughout Georgia.
 Twelve years ago GJP began assisting individuals who had a criminal record with expungements and pardons.
 We currently represent over 300 individuals a year who are trying to clean up their criminal record.
 We have also expanded our legal reentry services in recent years, representing clients facing housing and employment discrimination based on their criminal history, assisting with child support issues for justice-involved individuals, and assisting with restoration of suspended driver’s licenses for reentering citizens.

 GJP also works to reduce legal barriers to reentry through policy advocacy.
-We worked closely with the Georgia Council on Criminal Justice Reform over the last eight years, successfully advocating for 19 changes to Georgia law related to reentry.
+We worked closely with the Georgia Council on Criminal Justice Reform, successfully advocating for 19 changes to Georgia law related to reentry.
 GJP has become a respected expert on indigent defense and on legal barriers to reentry – around the state and around the country.
 We have produced the definitive manual on dealing with criminal records in Georgia and we make presentations to thousands of impacted individuals, service providers, judges, attorneys, and concerned community members each year.

 At the heart of our work is the belief that the criminal justice system is biased against poor people and people of color, that justice-involved individuals deserve respect and zealous representation whether or not they can afford an attorney, and that an arrest or a conviction should not be a life sentence because of the impact of so called “collateral consequences.”